MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

     > [!NOTE]
     > If you change any type of number to the **DateTime** type, leave the **DateTime Format** field blank.
 Currently, it is not possible to specify the target data format.
    >
-   >  Azure Machine Learning can convert dates to numbers, or numbers to dates, if the numbers are compatible with one of the supported .NET DateTime objects.
+   >  Machine Learning can convert dates to numbers, or numbers to dates, if the numbers are compatible with one of the supported .NET DateTime objects.
 For more information, see the [Technical Notes](#bkmk_TechnicalNotes) section.

 4. Select the **Categorical** option to specify that the values in the selected columns should be treated as categories.

     For example, you might have a column that contains the numbers 0,1 and 2, but know that the numbers actually mean "Smoker", "Non smoker" and "Unknown".
 In that case, by flagging the column as categorical you can ensure that the values are not used in numeric calculations, only to group data.

-5. Use the **Fields** option if you want to change the way that Azure Machine Learning uses the data in a model.
+5. Use the **Fields** option if you want to change the way that Machine Learning uses the data in a model.

     + **Feature**: Use this option to flag a column as a feature, for use with modules that operate only on feature columns.
 By default, all columns are initially treated as features.

     + **Label**: Use this option to mark the label (also known as the predictable attribute, or target variable).
 Many modules requires that at least one (and only one) label column be present in the dataset.

-        In many cases, Azure Machine Learning can infer that a column contains a class label, but by setting this metadata you can ensure that the column is identified correctly.
+        In many cases, Machine Learning can infer that a column contains a class label, but by setting this metadata you can ensure that the column is identified correctly.
 Setting this option does not change data values, only the way that some machine learning algorithms handle the data.

     + **Weight**: Use this option with numeric data to indicate that column values represents weights for use in machine learning scoring or training operations.
 Only one weight column can be present in a dataset, and the column must be numeric.

     > [!TIP]
     >  Have data that doesn't fit into these categories?
 For example, your dataset might contain values such as unique identifiers that are not useful as variables.
 Sometimes IDs can cause problems when used in a model.
     >
-    >  Fortunately "under the covers" Azure Machine Learning keeps all your data, so you don't have to delete such columns from the dataset.
+    >  Fortunately "under the covers" Machine Learning keeps all your data, so you don't have to delete such columns from the dataset.
 When you need to perform operations on some special set of columns, just remove all other columns temporarily by using the [Select Columns in Dataset](select-columns-in-dataset.md) module.
 Later you can merge the columns back into the dataset by using the [Add Columns](add-columns.md) module.

 6. Use the following options to clear previous selections and restore metadata to the default values.